What You Should Know About a Chicago Red Light Ticket

 Home » Blog » Car Accidents » What You Should Know About a Chicago Red Light Ticket

-A red-light ticket in Chicago, Illinois can be a costly and stressful experience.
-If you’ve received one recently, or want to avoid getting one in the future, it’s important to understand the laws and regulations surrounding them and red-light cameras.
+A Chicago red-light ticket can be a costly and stressful experience.
+If you’ve received one recently, or want to avoid getting one in the future, our car accident law firm has put together this handy guide to answer your questions.

 Chicago imposes hefty fines for red light violations.
 In cases where a driver runs a red light the fine is $100.